8 min read

 So when you commit to your morning practice, start small and increase it over time.
 And during the day, only say “yes” when you really mean it.
 This mindfulness practice will help you create more space for things that matter, including your yoga practice.

-Working-In with Mindvalley
+Working-in with Mindvalley

 Many people falsely believe that yoga is another type of workout.
 But yoga is a work-in as it creates awareness and a mind-body-spirit connection, bringing harmony to every aspect of your life.